Marijuana refers to the dried leaves, flowers, stems, and seeds of the Cannabis Sativa or Cannabis Indica plant.

 The teenage brain goes through major development all the way through a person’s mid-twenties.
 This makes the teen brain more vulnerable to mental illnesses, substance abuse disorders, and addiction.

-Research suggests that marijuana, alcohol, and tobacco use are likely to come before the use of other substances.
+Research suggests that marijuana, tobacco, and alcohol use are likely to come before the use of other substances.

-However, more research is needed because many people who use marijuana don’t go on to use other “hard” drugs.
+However, more research is needed because many people who use marijuana have not been recorded as going on to use other “hard” drugs or develop more drug addictions than the average population.

 Common signs of marijuana addiction in teens can include: